<img loading="lazy" alt="Post List Summary Featured Image" src="https://3280432.fs1.hubspotusercontent-na1.net/hubfs/3280432/Photo-128.jpg">

-The European Accessibility Act (EAA) deadline is just weeks away.
-On June 28, 2025, businesses that operate in—or offer digital services to—the EU must meet accessibility requirements for websites, mobile apps, and digital products.
+The European Accessibility Act (EAA) is now in effect.
+As of June 28, 2025, businesses that operate in—or offer digital services to—the EU must meet accessibility requirements for websites, mobile apps, and digital products.

 Over the past few months, UsableNet has hosted three webinars, each tailored to key areas of EAA compliance—from legal obligations and testing to implementation strategy.
 Across all sessions, the same questions came up.
 In this blog, we answer the most common ones—so your team can move forward with clarity and confidence.